- Get two nights to explore Santiago's up-and-coming dining scene

 Wake up and enjoy sunrise views before breakfast.
-Today is a free day to enjoy the park's magnificent landscape any way you choose.
-There are a number of activities available like cycling, kayaking, wildlife viewing, and horseback riding, not to mention hiking trails to suit every level.
+Today is a free day to enjoy the park's magnificent landscape in any way you choose.
+There are a number of activities available, like cycling, kayaking, wildlife viewing, and horseback riding, not to mention hiking trails to suit every level.
 You have the opportunity to choose between a half-day or full-day tour, tailoring your experience to match your preferred duration.

 You might be surprised at how much you can see of Torres del Paine National Park in just three or four hours.
 Whether by foot, horse, or vehicle, a half-day excursion will be packed with adventure and interesting information about the park's flora, fauna, geology, and human history.
 Let an experienced and knowledgeable guide take you to places like Salto Grande waterfall, Laguna Azul, the wildlife-rich Lenga Forest, or Lake Sarmiento.
 Lunch will be served at the hotel either before your afternoon excursion or after your morning tour.

 Lasting between seven and 10 hours, a full-day excursion will give you an opportunity to explore the hiking paths, equestrian routes, scenic roads, and turquoise lakes of Las Torres del Paine National Park even further.
 Some activities include a box lunch, including a sandwich, water, and snacks for your epic adventure in the park.
 No matter how you spend the day, you'll return to your home base in time for dinner.
 Finish the evening in your cozy accommodation and experience harmony with nature.